kushdua/plagarismDetector/README.md

 ----------------------
 Description
 ----------------------
-The also performs plagiarism detection using a N-tuple comparison algorithm allowing for synonyms in the text.
+The algo performs plagiarism detection using a N-tuple comparison algorithm allowing for synonyms in the text.

-The program should take in 3 required arguments, and one optional.
-In other cases such as no arguments, the program should print out usage instructions.
+The program takes in 3 required arguments, and one optional.
+In other cases such as no arguments, the program prints out usage instructions.

 1) file name for a list of synonyms
 2) input file 1